 I never had any intention of being a prophet or to prophesy when I began my studies of Daniel and Revelation.
-If you have read the Old Testament recently, you have seen how the prophets were treated.
+If you have read the Old Testament recently, you have seen how the prophets of Elohim were treated.
 They did not have a sugar-coated message that was well received by those to whom it was given.
 Revelation 10:9-11 tells us that those who are studying the Bible will be prophesying.
 I do not claim to be a prophet, but from what I have come to understand from my studies I am compelled to prophesy (foretell) what is about to happen.

-It has been a great honor coming to understand the prophecies of Daniel and Revelation, but the burden it places upon an individual is very significant.
-Eternal destinies may be determined by the reception or rejection of the message contained.
+It has been a great honor coming to understand the prophecies of Daniel and Revelation, but the burden it places upon an individual is very great.
+Eternal destinies will be determined by the reception or rejection of the message contained.
 It may seem to some of you that I am a bit presumptuous and maybe even a bit proud and arrogant, but I assure you I am not.
 From what we are told in Revelation 10:9-11, the individuals that relate what they discover from their studies of the prophecies will have a very bitter experience to go through.
 I am naturally timid and not naturally outgoing.
-I do not like conflict, but yet what I have written is very controversial in that it challenges and confronts the beliefs and practices of all the world.
+I do not like conflict, but yet what I have written is very controversial in that it challenges and confronts the beliefs and practices of the entire world.
 But someone must Go, Tell the World of Their Danger!
-For their blood will I (Yahuwah) require at your hand if you do not warn them of their danger.
+Their blood will I (Yahuwah) require at your hand if you do not warn them of their danger.